MicrosoftDocs/azure-devops-docs/docs/work/customize/reference/update-a-team-project-v4-dot-2-process-template.md

 Open a web portal and [determine if all features are available to you](../new-features-added.md).

 > [!NOTE]
->  You will not have to perform the additional steps to update the workflow for Agile team projects as described here: [Update the workflow for agile team projects](update-the-workflow-for-agile-team-projects.md).
+>  You will not have to perform the additional steps to update the workflow for Agile projects as described here: [Update the workflow for agile projects](update-the-workflow-for-agile-team-projects.md).
 By following the procedures in this topic, you will have applied these changes already.

 ## Additional tasks to interface with Microsoft Test Manager
  Perform the following tasks to complete the updates required to interface with Test Manager.